The Last Jedi

 It’s all so bad.

-Through the fact that Rose and Finn simply exist, through the fact of Leia’s easily explainable use of the Force, through the fact that Poe’s daredevil bullshit actually has serious repercussions, through the accusations that Rey is a “Mary Sue” character, a derogatory term often wrongly applied by jerks in an attempt to criticize a character that they don’t like (usually a woman character) as either being an author-insert wish-fulfillment character, or as an over-idealized, overly-talented character with no real flaws, nothing shows the racism and misogyny inherent to fandom spaces more than the reaction to this movie by a bunch of man-babies and pick-me girls.
+But this is just one terrible aspect of the Sequel Trilogy’s decidedly terrible legacy.
+Through the fact that Rose and Finn simply exist, through the fact of Leia’s easily explainable use of the Force, through the fact that Poe’s daredevil bullshit actually has repercussions, through the accusations that Rey is a “Mary Sue” character, a derogatory term often wrongly applied by jerks attempting to criticize a character that they don’t like (usually a woman character) as either being an author-insert wish-fulfillment character, or as an over-idealized, overly-talented character with no real flaws, NOTHING shows the deep well of racism and misogyny inherent to fandom spaces more than the reaction to this specific movie by a bunch of man-babies and pick-me girls.

-I will allow that the one good thing that The Force Awakens did think of was the character of Kylo Renn.
+That said, I will allow that the one good thing that The Force Awakens did think of was the character of Kylo Renn.

-The funniest part about a lot of the shit these “fans” still complain about, like how the Empire is able to track the Rebels through lightspeed, or the idea that the jump to hyperspace might be weaponized?
-They’re all the resulting fruits of seeds that were laid in some of the other shows and movies, like Rogue One, for instance.
+In essense...
+They just couldn't fucking stand the fact that the character who ends up in charge of the Rebel Alliance was a woman with purple hair.
+The funniest part about a lot of the shit these “fans” still complain about to this day, like how the Empire is able to track the Rebels through lightspeed, or the idea that the jump to hyperspace might be weaponized?
+They’re all explained away in the other shows and movies.
 I guess they weren’t paying attention?

 Some fans, right?

-Anyway, The Last Jedi…
+Anyway, back to The Last Jedi…

-Picking up where The Force Awakens lumbered to its idiot asshole conclusion, where it needlessly and foolishly wiped out everything that the OT accomplished in favor of a lazy rehash of a story that was left behind years ago by the perfect ending of Return of the Jedi, otherwise known as the typical nostalgia-laden bullshit from no-talent rip-off artist JJ Abrams, the Last Jedi makes the most of the shit sandwich it was handed.
+Picking up where The Force Awakens lumbered to its idiot asshole conclusion, where it needlessly and foolishly wiped out everything that the OT accomplished in favor of a lazy rehash of a story that was left behind years ago by the perfect ending of Return of the Jedi, otherwise known as the typical nostalgia-laden bullshit from the no-talent rip-off artist JJ Abrams, the Last Jedi gamely makes the most of the shit sandwich it was handed.

 The story begins with the new Rebellion, now known as The Resistance, on its back foot and its last legs, all with the new empire, now known as The First Order, hard in pursuit.

-Loved that.
+Loved it.

 Meanwhile, eat that space chicken, Chewie!
 You deserve it, brother.
 Fuck those whiny little sad eye bastards.
+Their cuteness is only an indication of how delicious they are!

 Meanwhile, Rey and Kylo Renn are secretly sexting through The Force, despite the fact that Kylo wears ridiculously high-waisted pants.